-The current trip limit was established through Regulatory Amendment 14 to the FMP (SAFMC 2014).
+The current trip limit was established through Regulatory Amendment 14 to the FMP (SAFMC 2014a).
 During the development of Regulatory Amendment 14, the Snapper Grouper Advisory Panel proposed that the Council consider a trip limit "step-down" to help create a bycatch allowance so that commercial fishermen could retain gag when they target other shallow water grouper species.

-Alternative 1 (No Action) would retain the current 1,000 lbs gw trip limit with a step down to 500 lbs gw once 75% of the commercial quota is met.
-Alternatives 2 through 5 would reduce the trip limit to 200, 300, 400, or 500 lbs gw respectively without a step down.
-Alternative 6 would reduce the commercial trip limit to 300 lbs gw in year one and then increase the trip limit to 500 lbs gw in 2026 and would increase again to 1,000 lbs gw in 2027.
-The 1,000 lbs gw trip limit would remain in place thereafter until modified.
-Under Alternative 6, the year in which the trip limit increases were determined using projected landings.
-An increase was instituted when the projected landings were not expected to exceed the commercial ACL under the starting trip limit.
+Alternative 1 (No Action) would retain the current 1,000 lbs gw trip limit with a trip limit reduction to 500 lbs gw once 75% of the commercial quota (ACL) is met.
+Alternatives 2 through 5 would reduce the trip limit to 200, 300, 400, or 500 lbs gw respectively without a trip limit reduction.
+Alternative 6 would reduce the commercial trip limit to 300 lbs gw in year one and then increase the trip limit to 500 lbs gw in 2026 and 1,000 lbs gw in 2027.
+The 1,000 lbs gw trip limit increases were determined using projected landings.
+An increase in the trip limit would take place when commercial landings are not projected to exceed the commercial ACL under that trip limit.
 Projected landings are based on commercial gag landings from 2017 through 2019 (See Commercial Gag Decision Tool).
-As previously discussed, the proposed alternatives in Action 3 (sector allocations and sector ACLs) would remove the directed commercial quota buffer that accounts for bycatch of gag when targeting other shallow-water grouper species.
-The commercial trip limit would now be tracked to the proposed commercial ACL.
+As previously discussed, the proposed alternatives in Action 3 (sector allocations and sector ACLs) already account for bycatch of gag when targeting other shallow-water grouper species.